stik79/DeltaPVOutput/README.md

 A list of instructions known is also in the module, no doubt there's more but these were the ones I gleaned from Sorin/4lex/Raiki @ whirlpool.net.au

-DeltaPVOutput - simply queries the inverter and posts the result to PVOutput.org
+DeltaPVOutput - simply queries the inverter and posts the result to PVOutput.org You will need to insert your systemID and API Key naturally Run via crontab to poll periodically